Falydoor/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 # Lambda

-The goal of the lambda is to fetch the latest 100 posts on the subreddit [wallstreetbets](https://www.reddit.com/r/wallstreetbets/) and then filter the posts based on a custom condition.
-I decided to keep the posts with more than `100` comments or containing the word `GME` in the title.
+The goal of the lambda is to fetch the latest 100 posts on the subreddit [stocks](https://www.reddit.com/r/stocks/) and then filter the posts based on a custom condition.
+I decided to keep the posts with more than `100` comments or containing the word `AMZN` in the title.
 The idea behind this filtering is to be notified of posts having a lot of comments which usually means they are popular and worth taking a look.
-The other condition is to have the word `GME` in the post's title, this is to showcase that you can filter posts on their title which is perfect if you're interested in a specific subject.
+The other condition is to have the word `AMZN` in the post's title, this is to showcase that you can filter posts on their title which is perfect if you're interested in a specific stock.

 The Lambda below is using [Typescript](https://www.typescriptlang.org/), which is a more modern version of Javascript, to fetch the most recent 100 posts using the public API from Reddit.
 The posts are then filtered using the method `filterPosts` and the result is formatted in a readable message before being sent to SNS.